Sharp Edge Test Equipment

 • Accessible edge checks on housings, covers, and exposed metal parts

-• Bench-top sharp edge verification in product development labs
+• Sharp edge verification in product development laboratories

 • Support for legacy equipment safety review where sharp edge assessment remains relevant

-• Engineering investigation of burrs, feathered edges, and puncture risks
+• Engineering investigation of burrs, feathered edges, and laceration risks

-Method note: the final hazard determination still depends on the exact applicable rule or standard, accessibility conditions, and any required preconditioning or abuse testing that must be completed before the sharp point or sharp edge test is run.
+Method note: the final hazard determination still depends on the exact applicable rule or standard, accessibility conditions, and any required preconditioning or abuse testing that must be completed before the sharp edge test is run.